lewisgcm/mvcpp/README.md

+# MVC++
-# MVC++ - Fast C++ HTTP Networking Framework
+## Fast C++ HTTP MVC Networking Library
 [![Build Status](https://travis-ci.org/lewisgcm/mvcpp.svg?branch=master)](https://travis-ci.org/lewisgcm/mvcpp)

-C++ framework for HTTP based network applications with addtional MVC helpers and routing.
+C++ library for HTTP based network applications with addtional MVC helpers and routing.
 This library is designed to be easy to use, fast and extensible.
 Various benchmarks have been included in the `benchmarking/*` directory.
+Additional examples can be viewed in the

 ## Getting Started
 Building and using MVC++ required Linux, g++-4.9 and Make.